Fulham Cemetery has many beautiful trees and supports a rich variety of wildlife. The Friends promote tree planting, biodiversity, and caretaking.

 Grass is mowed in sections to open up areas for walkers while retaining areas for biodiversity.

-Read more: Long grass areas in cemeteries 👉
+Read more on the LHBF website: Long grass areas in cemeteries ↗️

-Fulham Cemetery Friends maintain this Google map to catalogue the cemetery's trees, and for planning future planting.
+Fulham Cemetery Friends maintain several Google map to catalogue the cemetery's trees, planning future planting, and log biodiversity features.

 Open the map in a new window to show or hide the layers.